 - Instant, and no printing out and scanning or returning by hand

 - Secure if implemented by a recognized platform that has encryption built in.

 While generally a specific clause is required in a Contract to allow for an electronic signature (the latest versions of the Standard REIQ and ADL Real Estate Contracts include such a condition in their standard terms), it is not always necessary.
 This can be the case, when the Contract, with the consent of the parties, the execution is implemented and exchanged through an electronic systems such as DocuSign or Adobe sign – which encrypts, verifies, dates, provides a location stamp, and exchanges the document between the parties.

 There is always some negatives, and that could be rushed or accidental executions (family internet sharing devices may for instance see a child accidentally sign a real estate contract), difficulty determining identification of the party executing the agreement, and finally like with Wet Signatures if someone wishes to engage in unlawful conduct it may be even more difficult to detect and or prove.

 Electronic signatures, obtain validation (with some exceptions) from the various Electronic Transactions Acts implemented in each State, Territory, and by Commonwealth legislation.
 These statutes broadly recognise the validity of electronic transactions and the use of electronic signatures where the parties have agreed to that method.

 That being said, this legislation does not go far enough and the following documents are generally still regarded as not falling within the Electronic Transaction Acts:

 - Statutory Declarations

-If you have any questions or concerns about signing a legal document with an electronic signature, contact our Gold Coast Solicitors on 07 5563 8970 for assistance.
+If you have any questions or concerns about signing a legal document with an electronic signature, please do not hesitate to contact one of our industry leading Gold Coast Solicitors on 07 5563 8970 for assistance.